CERTIFICATE OF ORIGIN

 - Import Declaration (Form C1) used at the time of the relevant import.

 LETTER OF INDEMNITY

-If the Chambers endorsement is also required on other support documents such as shipping certificates and manifests, a Letter of Indemnity from the company issuing those documents will also have to be produced.
+If the Chambers endorsement is also required on other support documents such as shipping certificates and manifests, a letter of Indemnity from the company issuing that document will also have to be produced.

-Every Letter of Indemnity must bear a RM2.00 Revenue (Hasil) stamp.
+Every Letter of Indemnity must bear a RM3.00 Revenue (Hasil) stamp.

-All applicants for Certificate of Origin and other documents for endorsement by the Chamber should produce an additional copy for the Chamber's retention.
+All application for certificate of origin and other documents for endorsement by the Chamber should produce an additional copy for the Chamber’s retention.